sparktsang/sparktsang.github.io/_posts/benefactor.md

 Another philosophical proposition felt proven: *Truth can be exchanged.* For a brief, brilliant moment, I believed a civilizational-level collaboration was about to be born.
 The philosopher had found his kingdom.
 The abstract truth was about to be made manifest.

 <!--Act III: The Shared Vision - The Possibility of a New World-->
-With the proof of the Tesla trade now between us, our conversations shifted from the theoretical to the practical.
+Our further conversations shifted from the theoretical to the practical.
 He began to lay out a grand vision, a three-to-five-year plan to build a legitimate fund.
 He spoke of the arcane world of licenses, of Responsible Officers (ROs), of corporate structures designed to satisfy the regulators.
 He explained how I, with no experience, could "incubate" a three-year track record simply by being licensed under an existing firm, a common loophole in the so-called international financial hub.
 He spoke of the high demand for ROs, a role I could eventually fill.
 He laid out a near-term strategy: to find private companies and manage their assets from within their own boardrooms, bypassing the regulator's direct oversight.

 He spoke of the importance of trust in a partnership, how most companies collapse not from external forces but from internal strife.
 He praised my abilities, saying they surpassed many at JPMorgan, and urged me to build my reputation with care.
 The plan was solid, meticulous, real.

 And for the first time since my disillusionment in the insurance industry, I felt a flicker of purpose return.
 My financial freedom had solved the problem of survival, but it had left me in a void of meaning.
 My system was a powerful engine, but it had nowhere to go.
-He, my benefactor, was like a beacon, illuminating a path forward.
+My new benefactor was like a beacon, illuminating a path forward.
 I no longer had to be a lone prophet.
 I had found a way to bring my gospel to the world.

 A path to help people manage their assets more wisely.
 A path to allocate the world's capital towards truly undervalued, value-generating companies.
 A path to, in my own small way, make the world a better, more rational place.
 The walking ghost, once again, began to feel a flicker of life.